Erik Everhard: Biography

-Everhard is a Canadian national of Ukrainian ancestry.
-In 1995, he moved to Vancouver, British Columbia to attend university, at which time he made his first forays into adult films.
+Everhard is a Canadian of Ukrainian ancestry.
+In 1995, he moved to Vancouver, British Columbia, to attend university, at which time he made his first foray into adult films.
 Everhard's adult film career began in Canada performing for websites.
 At the urging of friends and colleagues, he moved to Los Angeles in 1999 to pursue his career.
 His first shoot in the United States was for director Jules Jordan.

-After securing himself as a performer, Everhard began directing videos for Anabolic and Diabolic Video in 2001.
+After making a name for himself as a performer, Everhard began directing videos for Anabolic and Diabolic Video in 2001.
 In 2003, he landed a distribution deal with Redlight District.
-In 2005, Everhard left Redlight, suing the company for breach of contract, conversion, claim and delivery, and accounting.
-He won the suit.
+In 2005, Everhard left Redlight, successfully suing the company for breach of contract, conversion, claim and delivery, and accounting.
 He was then hired by Evil Angel Video.
-After shooting several films with Evil Angel, Everhard returned to work with Jules Jordan.
+After shooting several films with Evil Angel, Everhard returned to work with Jordan.

 Everhard performed in about 2,400 films in his pornographic career.